When should I click or call?

 - If you are calling our Call Centre to place your Locate Request ticket, make it easy on yourself by printing off and completing the form prior to calling.

 - If you are placing your Locate Request ticket online and are unsure of how to complete the form, refer to the Information Checklist for clarification on what is required for each field, and which fields a homeowner can skip.
 If you need help while completing an online ticket, don't hesitate to use the Chat function.
+Note this checklist form is NOT an Online Locate Request ticket form.
+Click on the red bar at the end of this page labeled "Submit a Ticket for Free" to get to the online form, after first registering yourself in our system.
 Our Agents are standing by to help you during call centre hours.

 There are no charges or costs to you for anything associated with this process.